ISSUE 03

 KENNY

-That kind of compounding of images that we individually take up every single day from click to click because everything is about monetizing attention.
-It makes people money to keep us distracted.
+That kind of compounding of images that we individually take in every single day from click to click because it makes people money to keep us distracted.
+Everything is about monetizing attention.

 EMANUEL